 Owning a home you love is great, especially if it appreciates in value to give you a return on your initial investment.
 The problem is, even if it appreciates every year, that doesn’t translate into increased cash flow to help you with your other financial goals.

 If a 20- or 30-something stretches themselves to get into the housing market right now, they often do it at the expense of retirement savings or paying down debt.
-This is justified by the rationale that home ownership is a cornerstone of their retirement plan, and therefore they can forego dumping $200/mo into their RRSPs in order to meet their mortgage payments.
+This is justified by the rationale that home ownership is a cornerstone of their retirement plan.
+They think they can forego dumping $200/mo into their RRSPs in order to meet their mortgage payments.
 Likewise, they’ll carry their student loan debt a decade longer than necessary because they cannot afford to pay it down faster.
-When the additional costs of homeownership hit them — everything from property taxes to the expense of a longer commute — many drown.
+When the additional costs of homeownership hit them, everything from property taxes to the expense of a longer commute, many drown.

-Many that did manage to finagle their way into home ownership, used the equity amassed in their home through appreciation to take out a home equity line of credit — which actually means a good portion of homeowners are renting from the bank twice over.
+Many that did manage to finagle their way into home ownership, used the equity amassed in their home through appreciation to take out a home equity line of credit.
+This actually means a good portion of homeowners are renting from the bank twice over.